panzerdp/dmitripavlutin.com/content/posts/045-fix-this/index.md

 The fat arrow method `getFullName = () => { ... }` is bound to the class instance, even if you separate the method from its object.

+This approach is the most efficient and concise to bind `this` in classes.

 ## 6. Conclusion

 The method separated from its object creates lots of misunderstanding regarding `this`.
 You should be aware of this effect.

 To bind `this` statically, you can manually use an additional variable `self` that holds the correct context object.
-A better alternative is to use arrow functions, which are by nature designed to bind `this` lexically.
+However, a better alternative is to use arrow functions, which are by nature designed to bind `this` lexically.

-In classes, you can use the `bind()` method of the function to bind manually the class methods inside the constructor.
+In classes, you can use the `bind()` method to bind manually the class methods inside the constructor.

-If you want to skip writing boilerplate code, the new JavaScript proposal class fields bring the fat arrow method on the table that automatically binds `this` to the class instance.
+If you want to skip writing boilerplate code, the new JavaScript proposal class fields brings the fat arrow method that automatically binds `this` to the class instance.

 *Do you find `this` useful, or rather it should be avoided?
 Feel free to write a comment below!*